WenrongWei2000/WenrongWei2000.github.io/_publications/2015-10-01-paper-title-number-3.md

 **Key Step 1: Model the uncertainty of wind power output with Copula Functions**

-Based on the Copula function, we developed a wind power uncertainty model.
+Based on the Copula function, we developed an uncertainty model to obtain the confidence interval of wind power.
 The specific steps are as follows:
 <div class='paper-box'>
   <div class='paper-box-image'>
     <img src='../images/流程图.png' alt="sym" width="100%" style="display: block; margin: 0 auto;">